Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
-	- mouse handle still need some work?
-	- the ruler edition still need some work?
+	- Property window for option of each ruler
 	- the mesurement unit should not have a fixed size
-	- add one settings for the snapping distance in pixel of the scale handle (now use hard coded value)
 	- add more cursors (miss one for editing the parameters of a ruler i.e double click)
-	- Property window for option of each ruler
 	- manage the different unit
 	- Ruler just a line: or diffrent options for the lines/rulers
 	- refactor create a write float/bool function in XmlReadWrite